Differences between adjustable and fixed loans

-A fixed-rate loan features the same payment amount over the life of the mortgage.
-The property tax and homeowners insurance will increase over time, but generally, payments on these types of loans don't increase much.
+A fixed-rate loan features a fixed payment over the life of the mortgage.
+The property tax and homeowners insurance will go up over time, but for the most part, payments on fixed rate loans don't increase much.

-Your first few years of payments on a fixed-rate loan go mostly to pay interest.
-The amount applied to your principal amount goes up slowly each month.
+Your first few years of payments on a fixed-rate loan are applied mostly toward interest.
+The amount paid toward principal increases up slowly each month.

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Refresh Funding at 305-800-3863 to learn more.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+People select these types of loans when interest rates are low and they wish to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call Refresh Funding at 305-800-3863 for details.

-Most programs feature a "cap" that protects you from sudden monthly payment increases.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than two percent per year, even if the underlying index goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can go up in a given period.
-Almost all ARMs also cap your rate over the duration of the loan.
+Most Adjustable Rate Mortgages feature this cap, so they can't increase over a specified amount in a given period of time.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than a couple percent a year, even though the underlying index increases by more than two percent.
+Sometimes an ARM features a "payment cap" which ensures your payment won't increase beyond a certain amount over the course of a given year.
+The majority of ARMs also cap your interest rate over the life of the loan.

-ARMs usually start at a very low rate that usually increases over time.
+ARMs usually start out at a very low rate that may increase as the loan ages.
 You've probably heard of 5/1 or 3/1 ARMs.
 In these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are usually best for people who expect to move in three or five years.
-These types of ARMs benefit borrowers who will sell their house or refinance before the loan adjusts.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a lower introductory rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
-ARMs are risky if property values decrease and borrowers cannot sell their home or refinance their loan.
+You might choose an ARM to take advantage of a very low introductory interest rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs are risky if property values go down and borrowers are unable to sell their home or refinance.

 Have questions about mortgage loans?
 Call us at 305-800-3863.
 We answer questions about different types of loans every day.